Robin-J-Schwarz/Robin-J-Schwarz.github.io/_posts/2023-11-17-3Phase-Separator.md

 last_modified_at: 2023-11-17
 ---

-# Programming a Beckhoff PLC for an oil separator system

 During my exchange semester in Norway at the University of Agder (UiA), I took the Industrial IT course.
 The course focused on the programming and concepts of PLCs, specifically Beckhoff PLCs.
 As a final project, I and three other students programmed the PLC of a three-phase oil separator.
 We developed the sequence of the whole system and implemented it using TwinCAT.
 We also designed a PID controller, which was simulated in MATLAB before implementation.
 A HIM was added to control the system and finally the implemented controller was extensively tested and documented.

 Schematics of oil separator: